zelros/cinnamon/README.md

 >>> clf.fit(X=X_train, y=y_train, verbose=10)
 ```

-### Initialize ModelDriftExplainer and fit on train and validation data
+### Initialize ModelDriftExplainer and fit it on train and validation data

 ```python
 >>> from cinnamon.drift import ModelDriftExplainer